novceru/sfml-delayed-movement-thing/README.md

-read deeeznuts
-C++ & SFML
+C++ and SFML

-circle chasing the cursor
+circle object chasing the mouse cursor at a constant velocity